 |

-some countries the term yellowjacket is not used at
+In some countries the term yellowjacket is

-vespids" or "social wasps" or simply "wasps".
+"social vespids" or "social wasps" or

-The phrase, social wasps, refers to those
+simply "wasps".
+The phrase, social wasps,

 |